ghetze/learncsharp/README.md

  > - Artifact: `shop`,
  > - Dependencies: `Web`, `Security`, `JPA`, `Flyway`, `H2`, `Lombok`.
  >
  > Extract the generated `zip` file into the previously cloned repository.
 Import this project into your IDE.
-You can delete the `mvnw`, `mvnw.cmd` and `.mvn` files / folders as you have Maven in the IDE anyway.
+You can delete the `mvnw`, `mvnw.cmd` and `.mvn` files / folders as you have Nuget in the IDE anyway.
  >
  > Enable the [H2 console for your application](https://docs.spring.io/spring-boot/docs/2.1.4.RELEASE/reference/html/boot-features-sql.html#boot-features-sql-h2-console) and configure H2 to use a [file-based storage somewhere on your computer](https://stackoverflow.com/questions/37903105/how-to-configure-spring-boot-to-use-file-based-h2-database/37969181#37969181).